 A large number of powerful features that simplify everyday tasks is always a plus for users, but if you’re in the process of creating a mobile application for your business, choosing the right features from that list can be quite challenging.
 That’s why I decided to write this blog and cover a couple of the more popular options, as well as the ways your business can profit from them.

-When phone screen is just not enough
+When the phone screen is just not enough

-Whether we’re talking about the input or the output of information, screen is not the only way that an application can get some user information, and is neither the only one to return feedback.
+Whether we’re talking about the input or the output of information, screen is not the only way an application can get some user information, and is neither the only one to return feedback.
 Phone sensors, microphones, cameras, various chips and all other sorts of I/O modules can be used in your app.
 Usage and the implementation of this stuff is mostly custom – it depends on what your business or brand requires from a mobile application.
 Let’s have a look at them without getting too technical.

 Feel, hear and see the world

 1. Location tracking

 Our smartphones are always connected to make sure we can seamlessly make calls, browse the internet, play games… wherever we are located.
 That also means our phones know exactly where they’re located and the speed with which they’re moving.
 This can be a great functionality for your business.
 For example, if you’re running a delivery company, you can easily track the position of your vehicles.
 You can even utilize this functionality to notify your drivers when they pass the allowed speed limit.
 All because our phones know exactly where they are!